-Private networking is a useful feature that customers may wish to utilize for advanced cloud setups.
-For a description of private networking and how to enable it, please review the Private networking overview article.
-In this article, the decisions needed for adding a private network, and how to add the private network while using the DreamCompute dashboard are covered.
+Private networking is a useful feature that you may wish to utilize for advanced cloud setups.
+For a description of private networking and how to have it enabled on your account, please review the article here:

 Private network options

-Once Support has confirmed the network quota has been adjusted, the private network can be added.
-Please review the below options to determine settings for the private network.
+Once Support has confirmed that your account's network quota has been adjusted, private networks can be added.
+Please review the options below to determine settings for the private network.

-There are various private network blocks that are available for use with private networks, and are specified in CIDR format.
+There are various private network blocks that are available for use with private networks that are specified in CIDR format.
 Common examples of this are 10.0.0.0/24 or 192.168.0.0/24, however there are other networks to choose from as well.
-In the example below, we use 10.0.0.0/24.
+In the example below, 10.0.0.0/24 is used.

-When a subnet is defined, DHCP can be set enabled or disabled, and can be changed later if desired.
-When DHCP is enabled, newly created instances run cloud-init at start and detect it, and therefore determine it isn't necessary to hard-code network settings into the operating system.
+When a subnet is created, DHCP can be enabled or disabled (this can be changed later if desired).
+When DHCP is enabled, newly created instances run cloud-init at start and determine it isn't necessary to hard-code network settings into the operating system.
 If it is disabled, then these settings are hard-coded.
 Having DHCP enabled can help with creating snapshots and new instances from those snapshots, as the snapshots won't have hard-coded network configs in them.
 However, older versions of cloud-init fail to boot entirely when DHCP is enabled.

 Adding the private network

 - Run the following command to create a private network.
 This command creates a new empty network named 'NETWORK' which can accept a subnet in the future.